Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-You might be wondering whether Bullhorn is an ATS or a CRM software.
+You might be wondering whether Bullhorn is an recruiting software a customer relationship management (CRM) tool.
 Well, it’s both.

 If you’re a staffing agency with a hefty pool of applicants to manage, Bullhorn is your go-to system for streamlined and centralized hiring processes.

 They make it easy to find and place talented hires in open roles at scale and without data storage limitations that might hold you back.